samcan/wordle-cplusplus/README.md

 the vein of the terminal games you'd find poking around on a Linux box in /usr/bin/games.

 ## Compilation
-I've compiled on Windows 10 using both Mingw/Msys64 and WSL2.
+I've compiled on Windows 10 using gcc in both Mingw/Msys64 and WSL2 (Ubuntu).
 There's a Makefile in the project, but if you need to compile manually:

 ```
-g++ -Wall -Wextra src/wordle.cpp -o bin/wordle.exe
+g++ -std=gnu++17 -Wall -Wextra src/wordle.cpp -o bin/wordle.exe
 cp assets/words.txt bin/words.txt
 cd bin && .\wordle.exe
 ```